 There’s no shortage of soothing walks in the Twin Cities.
 The plethora of parks due to the wisdom of the early city fathers in setting aside all the land bordering the river and lakes means you can always take a waterside walk or bike ride without being bothered by cars.

 But, there’s an urban walk in Minneapolis that will quickly make you forget you’re even in a city.
 That walk starts right at Minnehaha Falls in south Minneapolis.
-You can park at Minnehaha Park right near the falls, walk past the local favorite Sea Salt restaurant to a stone wall where you can lean over to have a look at the cascade.
+You can park at Minnehaha Park right near the waterfall, walk past the local favorite Sea Salt restaurant to a stone wall where you can lean over to have a look at the cascade.
 Next, walk a few yards to your left and then down a couple flights of stairs to Minnehaha Creek level and start following the Creek to the east.

 You’ll have to cross a bridge right away to the south side trail and follow that side for a couple hundred yards before you’ll you’ll want to take the opportunity to cross the next bridge and get back on the north side.